Timeline of reactions to the 2020 Hong Kong national security law (March 2021): Jimmy Sham reviews the police's decision to use tear gas on 12 June

-Jimmy Sham, who was remanded after charged with national security law, the convener of the Civil Human Rights Front at the time, and a citizen who participated in a rally outside the CITIC Tower filed a judicial review on the Admiralty clash on 12 June 2019, requesting the court to rule that the police used tear gas on that day to violate the Basic Law to protect the freedom of assembly and demonstration, and the provisions in the Bill of Rights Ordinance that no torture is allowed.
+Jimmy Sham, who was remanded after charged under the national security law, the convener of the Civil Human Rights Front at the time, and a citizen who participated in a rally outside the CITIC Tower filed a judicial review on the Admiralty clash on 12 June 2019, requesting the court to rule that the police used tear gas on that day to violate the Basic Law to protect the freedom of assembly and demonstration, and the provisions in the Bill of Rights Ordinance that no torture is allowed.
 High Court issued a verdict that the police’s decision to release tear gas on that day was reasonably arguable and there was a reasonable chance of winning the case.
 However, the judge considered the case to be controversial and required them to continue the litigation in accordance with the Rules of the High Court within 14 days and change to other civil litigation methods.

-Andy Li charged with National Security Law
+Andy Li charged under National Security Law

 Two days after the Hong Kong Story member Andy Li was detained by the police, he was charged with three counts, including conspiracy to collude with foreign powers or foreign powers to endanger national security under the Hong Kong national security law, conspiracy to assist crimes and unlicensed possession.
 The case of ammunition crime was brought to the West Kowloon Magistrates' Court on the same day.
 The case alleged that he had conspired with Jimmy Lai, Mark Simon, Chan Tsz-wah, Finn Lau and others in Hong Kong between 1 July 2020 and 15 February 2021 to request foreign or overseas institutions, organizations, and personnel to implement Impose sanctions, blockades, or take other hostile actions against the Hong Kong or Chinese government.
 At the same time, 232 used tear gas bombs, 7 used molotov bombs, and 38 used rubber bullets were found in his Sha Tin flat.
 However, because Li is undergoing compulsory quarantine, there is no legal representative to answer the call or family members to attend.
 The case was postponed until 31 March.